Geometric filling curves on punctured surfaces: Main tools

-is an upper bound on the length of the extension in \textbf{class A} (i.e., cases 1, 2, 3 and 4).
-Note that, in \textbf{class B} (i.e., case 5), the length of the extension is unbounded when $\measuredangle(c',h)$ goes to $\frac{\pi}{2}$.\\[0.1in] \textbf{Part 2: Replacements and estimates}\\[0.1in] Now, let $c$ be an arbitrary geodesic arc in the collection $\{c_i\}^N_{i=1}$.
+Now, let $c$ be an arbitrary geodesic arc in the collection $\{c_i\}^N_{i=1}$.
 Denote the two endpoints of $c$ by $p$ and $q$.
 We extend $c$ by $r_\varepsilon$ in both directions to get a new geodesic arc $c'$.
-We now look at different cases.\\[0.1in] \underline{Case A}: The extensions in both directions are in class A. \\[0.1in] In order to get good intersections in both directions, we need to extend $c'$ by at most $m_A$ for each of its directions.
-Hence an upper bound on the length of $c$ after being extended is
+We now look at different cases.